-Real Betis v Barcelona
+Alba volley seals Barcelona Champions League spot

 Post update

-Foul by Guido Rodríguez (Real Betis).
+Foul by William Carvalho (Real Betis).

 Post update

-Foul by Ronald Araújo (Barcelona).
+Foul by Ansu Fati (Barcelona).

-Nabil Fekir (Real Betis) wins a free kick in the defensive half.

 Post update